4. User Experience Design¶

 The User accesses their Wallet Instance using the unlock method previously set;

-the User navigates to the feature dedicated to QR Code generation;
+The User navigates to the feature dedicated to QR Code generation;

-the User presents the generated QR Code to the designated device (e.g., a turnstile) of the Relying Party for scanning;
+The User presents the generated QR Code to the designated device (e.g., a turnstile) of the Relying Party for scanning;

-the User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
+The User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
 The User decides whether to present any non-mandatory PID and/or EAA (Selective Disclosure).
 The User provides consent to proceed or cancels the operation;

-the User authorizes the operation using the unlock method previously set;
+The User authorizes the operation using the unlock method previously set;

-the User receives confirmation of the successful presentation.
+The User receives confirmation of the successful presentation.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
 For further details, please refer to the Error Management section.

+4.5.2.
 Remote Presentation¶

 Remote presentation allows the User to present the PID and/or EAA data by interacting with a Relying Party's Touchpoint through a designated Engagement Button.